revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 Drawbacks:

-- SPAs perform poorly on the search engine.
-But now, with isomorphic rendering/server-side rendering even SPAs can be optimized for search engines too.
+- SPAs perform poorly on the search engine.But now, with isomorphic rendering/server-side rendering even SPAs can be optimized for search engines too.
 - Single-page applications provide single-sharing links.
 - They are less secure compared to traditional multi-page apps because of their cross-site scripting.